Leicester Racing Tips

 Our Final Thoughts on the Racecourse

 Leicester is a buzzy and lively track.
-It’s busy with meetings all year round hosting high-quality National Hunt and Flat races.
-The track has a steep uphill finish stretch which can be a challenge for some horses.
-That said, it’s worth trying wagering on races taking place from the Leicester racetrack.
+It’s busy with meetings all year round, hosting high-quality National Hunt and Flat races.
+The track has a steep uphill finish stretch, which can be a challenge for some horses.
+That said, it’s worth trying wagering on races taking place at the Leicester racetrack.